maurosamarelli/Inter_2017_2018/README.md

   - rank matches by ball possession percentage
   - rank matches by ball possession percentage in the opponent field
   - rank matches by dangerousness of the possession

+ 07 shot_analysis.ipynb
+  - rank players by number of total shots in the season
+  - rank players by number of goals in the season
+  - rank players by number of shots per goal or by number of percentage of goal on shots